 Heat weakens the hair and leaves it more susceptible to damage, so try to keep heated styling to a minimum.
 When you do use it, make sure to use a heat protectant, like TRESemmé Keratin Smooth Heat Protect Spray, to help shield hair from up to 230 degrees F and protects against breakage and frizz.

-Hair loss can also be a symptom of other conditions unrelated to pregnancy.
+Hair falling out postpartum could also be a symptom of another condition unrelated to the pregnancy.
 If your hair shedding doesn’t seem to be easing up or is accompanied by other symptoms like an itchy scalp or areas of complete baldness, we’d recommend making an appointment to see your primary care doctor.

 Preventing Postpartum Hair Loss